LLMs, coding agents, benchmarks grounding

 Grounded airplanes are airplanes that need to stay on the ground, not fly.

-The openclaw x codex 5.2 x claude 4.6 x codex 5.3 avalanche from end of Jan to beg of Feb didn’t quite leave me alone, so here goes some self-normalization attempt.
+The openclaw x codex 5.2 x claude 4.6 x codex 5.3 avalanche from end of January to beginning of Feb didn’t quite leave me alone, so here goes some self-normalization attempt.

 Benchmarks are good to have but they are usually far from providing a complete picture.
 I summarize this to myself as “the smarter the thing to be evaluated, the harder the evaluation”.
 This is to say, any such evaluation trying to cram the entirety into a single (or a few) numbers, is suspicious at best.